-Each of the 22 CILs in Missouri held townhall meetings and/or public forums between April and June 2012 to get input from consumers and interested persons about their priorities for the SPIL.
+Each of the twenty-two CILs in Missouri solicited public input from consumers and interested persons about their priorities for the SPIL.
 The SILC used two statewide online surveys for feedback on SPIL priorities and community needs assessments.
 The SILC website is used to disseminate information, post meeting notices, and to solicit public comment.